 Set yourself a goal for how much you are going to write each day.
 Set the bar really low, ridiculously low, but stick to it religiously.
 No excuses.

 I set my bar at 250 words per day, and I allowed myself two days per week off.
 And I write no matter what.
-There are days I hate what comes out and other days I love myself for the slick prose I put down.
+There are days I hate what comes out and other days I love myself for the slick prose that flows effortlessly from my fingers.
 Point is: don’t get hung up on quality too early in the game; consistency is what counts.

-Question 3: Can I deal with rejection and frustration?
+Question 3: Can you deal with rejection and frustration?

 Let’s face it: chances are your first work will get rejected by agents, publishers or the general public.
 You’ll get a lot of negative feedback along the way.
 Are you quickly discouraged or can you take those opinions to make your work better?

 If you get discouraged easily, chances are you’ll throw in the towel before your first published work.